Gravity Flow is one of the coolest new plugins I've seen in quite some time.

 It's not that common to see a WordPress plugin (especially an add-on plugin) that simultaneously targets a niche and serves it so extensively.
 Gravity Flow is built to extend the powerful Gravity Forms product, and it really takes it an extra mile.

-I see a lot of potential for Gravity Flow for intranets and other corporate environments with lots of stakeholders and traditionally clunky, email based workflows for approval of common tasks.
+I see a lot of potential for Gravity Flow for intranets and other corporate environments with lots of stakeholders and traditionally clunky, email-based workflows for the approval of common tasks.

 Trying Gravity Flow

 I took Gravity Flow for a spin because there is a handy demo site capability built in.
 For a plugin, this complex, being able to test drive it is a really great feature.
 Most workflow tasks can take place either in the admin or on the front end.